shancarter/ucb-dataviz-fall-2013/classes/maps-intro/index.md

   numeric_buckets <- as.numeric(buckets)
   ```

-  We'll use `numeric_buckets` for sanity, but they are equivalent vectors to R.
+  We'll use `numeric_buckets` for sanity, but as far as R is concerned, they are equivalent.

 14. Now we have a bucket for our values that can correspond easily to discrete colors.
 All we need is the colors!
 Install the wonderfull R [color brewer](http://colorbrewer2.org/) R package.